 1. Who is required to purchase a new laptop?

 All incoming graduate and undergraduate students are required to bring a laptop.
-The laptop does not necessarily have to be new but keep in mind, this is a tool you will be using for several years.
-If you start out with a high-powered laptop, it will be much more likely to serve you for four or more years.
+The laptop does not necessarily have to be new but needs to meet the minimum requirements of the software you will be using.

-If you already have an Apple laptop computer that meets or exceeds the Minimum Requirements, you do not have to purchase a new computer.
+If you already have a laptop computer that meets or exceeds the Minimum Requirements of your program, you do not have to purchase a new computer.

 There is no financial aid designed specifically to aid in the purchase of a new laptop, however, financial aid received may be used to cover the cost of the laptop.
 Please speak with a Student Financial Services advisor or Admissions counselor.
 More information about Financial Aid can be found on the Types of Aid page.

-7. Should I buy the AppleCare Protection Plan?
+6. Should I buy the AppleCare+ Protection Plan?

 - Note taking